timbo-rafa/distributed_cache/README.md

 ##### Data persistence
 Couchbase buckets are written to disk by setting `--bucket-type couchbase`.
 For more information, please see [bucket-create](https://docs.couchbase.com/server/6.5/cli/cbcli/couchbase-cli-bucket-create.html).

+Data replication and persistence prevents our system from losing data in case of node crashes or failures.

 ##### Automatic failover